-In March 2019, the Company granted 2,867,326 restricted stock unit awards (RSUs) to certain employees that vest only upon the satisfaction of both a time-based service condition and a performance-based condition.
-The time-based service condition for these awards generally is satisfied over four years.
-The performance-based condition is a liquidity event requirement which will be satisfied as to any then-outstanding RSUs on the first to occur of: (1) a change in control ("Sale Event"); or (2) the effective date of an initial public offering of the Company's common stock (IPO).
-The RSUs vest on the first date upon which both the service-based and performance-based requirements are satisfied.
-If the RSUs vest, the actual number of RSUs that will vest will be dependent on the per share value of the Company's common stock, which is a market-based condition, determined based on 1) if after a Sale Event, the per share value of the Company's common stock based on the sale transaction, or 2) if after an IPO, the average closing price of the Company's common stock for the three-month period immediately preceding the satisfaction of the service condition.
+In March 2019, the Company granted, under the 2011 Plan, 2,867,326 restricted stock unit awards ("RSUs") to certain employees that vest only upon the satisfaction of both a time-based service condition and a performance-based condition.
+The performance-based condition is a liquidity event requirement that was satisfied on the effective date of the IPO of the Company's common stock.
+These RSUs are subject to a four-year cliff vesting and will vest in March 2023.
+If the RSUs vest, the actual number of RSUs that will vest will be dependent on the per share value of the Company's common stock, which is a market-based condition, determined based on the average closing price of the Company's common stock for the three-month period immediately preceding the satisfaction of the service condition.